Autodesk/sydevs/src/sydevs/getting_started.md

             part02/
 ```

 The `CMakeLists.txt` file will have to be updated, so let's get that out of the way.
 Add the following instructions to the `Examples` section.
-This prepares a list of the header (.h) files we will later create in the `waveform` folder.
+These instructions prepare a list of the header (.h) files we will later create in the `waveform` folder.

 ```CMake
 set(WAVEFORM_DIR ${EXAMPLES_DIR}/getting_started/waveform)
 file(GLOB WAVEFORM_HDRS "${WAVEFORM_DIR}/*.h")
 ```

 Also add the following instructions to the `Simulations` section.
-This creates an executable for Part 2 of the tutorial.
+These instructions create an executable for Part 2 of the tutorial.
 Observe that the executable references the `waveform` header files.

 ```CMake
 set(PART02_DIR ${SIMULATIONS_DIR}/part02)